Excel VBA: How to Set Print Area Dynamically (7 Ways)

 ➤ Press F5.

-Finally, you will get the preview of our defined print area as the following.
+You will get a preview of the defined print area.

 SpecialCells Property